 Because of this, organic cotton may have a slower time meeting increased demand and scaling up compared to regular cotton

-… Companies can’t just purchase more organic cotton; they need to work with suppliers to ensure both quality and transparency along the entire chain.
-That includes working with initiatives like the Organic Cotton Roundtable to build farmer capacity to produce more organic cotton
+… Companies can’t just purchase more organic cotton; they need to work with suppliers [and work with initiatives] to ensure both quality and transparency along the entire chain [and …] build farmer capacity to produce more organic cotton

 Consumer awareness and demand also needs to increase for organic cotton to become more prominent